Virginia Woolf and the Natural world

 Our 2026 Virginia Woolf course will explore the theme of Virginia Woolf and the Natural World

 The course is based on 5 books which we will study in close detail, one book per day.
-Each day, there is a lecture and a supervision (tutorial), plus talks, visits in Cambridge, a communal dinner, and more.
+Each day, there is a lecture and a supervision (tutorial) in the morning.
+In the afternoon there are walks, talks and visits in Cambridge. .

 Lectures